-At the end of fiscal 2016, we had three rigs in Bahrain.
-The utilization rate in Bahrain was 33 percent in fiscal 2016, compared to 56 percent in fiscal 2015 and 100 percent in fiscal 2014.
-Revenues generated by drilling operations in Bahrain contributed 1 percent during fiscal 2016, fiscal 2015 and fiscal 2014 (\$10.2 million, \$41.9 million and \$33.2 million, respectively) of our consolidated operating revenues.
-Bahrain drilling contracts are with a single national oil company that contributed approximately 4 percent of international operating revenues during fiscal 2016.
+At the end of fiscal 2017, we had three rigs in Bahrain.
+The utilization rate in Bahrain was 33 percent in fiscal 2017 and fiscal 2016, compared to 56 percent in fiscal 2015.
+Revenues generated by drilling operations in Bahrain contributed 1 percent during fiscal 2017, fiscal 2016 and fiscal 2015 (\$10.0 million, \$10.2 million and \$41.9 million, respectively) of our consolidated operating revenues.
+Bahrain drilling contracts are with a single national oil company that contributed approximately 5 percent of international operating revenues during fiscal 2017.